Here Documents vs Here Strings in Bash

 Practical find command examples: -mtime, -newer, -type, -exec vs xargs, -not, size filters.
 The patterns you google every time.

-Use strace to trace system calls and debug mysterious errors without reading source code.
+Use strace to trace system calls and debug mysterious permission errors, missing files, and network issues without ever reading source code.

 Copy and paste from the Linux terminal without a mouse.
 Master xclip, xsel, wl-copy, and integrate clipboard with tmux and SSH.